Size and population

 Living standards are calculated by measuring the price of certain goods and services in each country relative to income in that country.
 This is done using a common national currency called the purchasing power standard (PPS).
 Comparing gross domestic product (GDP) per inhabitant in PPS provides an overview of living standards across the EU.

-In 2017, the GDP of the EU-27 represented 16.0% of the world’s GDP, expressed in PPS.
-China and the United States were the world’s two largest economies, with shares of 16.4% and 16.3% respectively.
-India was the fourth largest economy, with 6.7% of global GDP, followed by Japan with 4.3%.
-Germany was the largest EU economy, with a 3.7% share of world GDP.
+In 2018, the GDP of the EU-27 represented 18.6% of the world’s GDP, expressed in current prices.
+United States and the China were the other world’s largest economies, with shares of 24.0% and 15.9% respectively.
+Japan was the fourth largest economy, with 5.8% of global GDP, followed by United Kingdom and India.

 The amount of money each EU country spends on education varies.
 Student exchanges in the EU are organised through the Erasmus programme, which helped more than 4 million people to study and train abroad between 2014 and 2020.